aladdine/commercializing-innovation-notes/book/chapter1.md

 They focus on innovation and entrepreneurship to address specific problems.
 As a result, although we have a lot of ideas and visions, the odds of success remain low.

-- There is a misconception that bringing ideas to market require stating a company.
+- There is a misconception that bringing ideas to market requires stating a company.

 ## Solution